+The MAC entity shall not consider the configured uplink grant associated with a HARQ process to be used for transmission of the Msg3 while the contention-based Random Access procedure in ongoing.

 NOTE 1: CURRENT_symbol refers to the symbol index of the first transmission occasion of a repetition bundle that takes place.